Russo-Circassian War: General Zass takes control

-In August 1833, Zass led his first expedition into Circassian territory, destroying as many villages and towns as possible.
+In August 1833, Zass led his first expedition into Circassian territory, destroying villages and towns.
 This was followed by a series of other expeditions.
 He attacked the Besleney region between November and December, destroying most villages, including the village of the double agent Aytech Qanoqo.
 He continued to exterminate the Circassian population between 1834 and 1835, particularly in the Abdzakh, Besleney, Shapsug, and Kabardian regions.

-In 1834, Zass sent a report to Rosen detailing his campaign into Circassia:

-He talks about how he killed three Circassian civilians on their way to fetch grass:
+In 1834, Zass sent a report to Rosen detailing his campaign into Circassia.
+In it, he writes about how he killed three Circassian civilians on their way to fetch grass:

-He then talks about how he destroyed a neighborhood:
+He also writes about how he destroyed a neighborhood:

 Zass' main strategy was to intercept and retain the initiative, terrorize the Circassians, and destroy Circassian settlements.
+He paid close attention to his enemy's morale.
 After a victory, he would usually burn several villages and seize cattle and horses to show off, acts which he proudly admitted.
-He paid close attention to the enemy's morale.
 In his reports, he frequently boasted about the destruction of villages and glorified the mass murder of civilians.

 In the end of 1836, the Armenians of Circassia declared their allegiance for Russia and begged Zass to locate them a place to live.
 In 1839, Zass established an Armenian colony in the region that had previously belonged to the Circassians.
 To make room for the Armenians, Circassian villages and the people who lived in them were destroyed.
 This year is regarded the official year of Armavir's establishment.

 In October 1836, General Zass sent Jembulat Boletoqo word that he would like to make peace.
-This was a strategy, if Boletoqo came to the Russian fortress for explanation, he would be assassinated; in case he did not come, the Russians would claim that he was a warmonger.

-Prince Boletoqo came to Zass’ residency.
+This was a strategy—if Boletoqo came to the Russian fortress for explanation, he would be assassinated; if he did not come, the Russians would claim that he was a warmonger.
+Prince Boletoqo came to Zass' residency.
 The general was not there for his first visit, but Zass told him to come at an exact date when he would certainly be in his residency.
-On his way to the Prochnyi Okop fortress, Great Prince Jembulat was killed by a Russian sniper who was hiding in the forest on the Russian bank of the Kuban River at the intersection with the Urup River.
+On his way to the Prochnyi Okop fortress, Boletoqo was killed by a Russian sniper who was hiding in the forest on the Russian bank of the Kuban River at the intersection with the Urup River.

-In 1838, Zass spread false rumors about his serious illness, then staged his own death, weakening the Circassians' vigilance.
+In 1838, Zass spread false rumors about having a serious illness, then staged his own death, thereby weakening the Circassians' vigilance.
 On the same night, when the Circassians were celebrating their oppressor's death, the suddenly "resurrected" Zass launched a raid that destroyed two villages.
 He left the Caucasus in 1842.